 First video up there is this process video for a drawing I’m working on with me and Cyan.
 Hope you enjoy.

 Here is some wrapping paper design I made for my friends at Trifecta Editions.
 These were launched during the holidays in 2015.
 They were printed with special inks Trifecta whipped up and they came out great.

-Had the unique experience of mixing my commercial work and my personal work for Ghostface Killah’s latest album, 12 Reasons to Die, this past April.
+I had the unique experience of mixing my commercial work and my personal work for Ghostface Killah’s 12 Reasons to Die this past April.
 My company, AntiDesigns, was creating prints for the 12 Delucas Edition (Deluxe Edition) of the album when I decided to create a couple prints on wood panels I had laying around the studio during the proofing process.
 What started as a simple gesture of gratitude became a super-limited “Private Press” edition of the album that included a ready to hang wood panel with the Deluxe Edition artwork.
 Below is a process video I whipped up for the wood panels and below that is the official process video for the 12 Delucas version that includes a track from the album.

 This summer has been hectic!
 I have had a hard time finding the space to create much, but last week I managed to pull these two 12×12 wood panel prints together.
 They will be available for purchase at the AntiDesigns booth at Boston Ahts Festival 2012, this weekend September 8+9 in the North End.
 Hit up the website for more information.

 Creating this blog has opened some doors for me as an artist and creator.
 As many of you out there know, I am the owner of Boston’s own AntiDesigns.
 The company started back in 2004 as a graphic t-shirt company and ultimately led to myself and some close friends learning how to screen print.
 The company can now take on any screen print challenge (read as print challenge, not numbers challenge), and everything I do through AntiDesigns I do as AntiDesigns.